adas0910/JSP-Java-Swing-Perceptron/README.md

 cd dir/JSP-Java-Swing-Program/src/gui
 dir/src/gui>javac -cp dir/JSP-Java-Swing-Program/src/main/ ConsoleOutput.java Mainform.java
 ```

 4. Run Mainform to start the application
 ```sh
 dir/JSP-Java-Swing-Program/src/gui>java -cp dir/JSP-Java-Swing-Program/src/main/; Mainform
 ```

+### Note
+This project is a part of ICS-121, Java Programming, coursework's semester project at International Center for Applied Sciences(ICAS), Manipal Academy of Higher Education.
+As per the project requirements we were mainly tasked with implementing event handling and other various concepts and building an application.

+### License
+Everything is under the MIT License.